 If a primary tooth has extensive decay, or has been damaged by trauma, action may be needed to restore the integrity of the tooth and prevent infection from spreading to surrounding teeth.
-After a set of X-rays are taken, Dr. Morris will be able to assess the extent of the infection and recommend your treatment options.
+After a set of X-rays are taken, our doctors will be able to assess the extent of the infection and recommend your treatment options.
 The less serious of these options is vital pulp therapy, also known as a pulpotomy.

 What is a pulpotomy?